A quick guide to Underground Ducting

 Burying cables and pipes is by far the most practical solution when it comes to supplying properties with basic amenities, as there are millions of miles of cable in the UK alone which would take up a vast area of space and cause countless hazards if left above ground.
 With the addition of underground ducting, underground cables and pipes are significantly safer too, as ducts offer multiple benefits including:

 Protection – Durable, professionally manufactured ducts ensure that underground pipes and cables are protected from exposure to environmental factors and weathering, and they stop plants and roots from directly wrapping around cables and causing issues.
+As well as protection when digging.

 Safety – Ducting underground also alerts others of the presence of vital services which can prevent people from touching cables and pipes, or accidentally digging into them.
 They also prevent accidental or intentional tampering from people or wildlife, significantly reducing the risk of harmful contact – such as electric shocks from electricity cables – which in some cases can be fatal.

 Time saving – Via correctly colour coded ductwork, anyone excavating land or carrying out repair work can also easily identify which ducting pipe is protecting which utility, which can save a significant amount of operational time and costs.
 Ducting is also usually installed prior to services being connected, which means the surrounding ground can be leveled without waiting for multiple service providers to complete connections and thereby avoiding unnecessary delays to your construction deadlines.
+It also means that cables / pipework can be removed and new replaced within the duct pipes easily.

 - Black or red cable ducting pipe is used for electricity cables and power supplies